Learn About Posterior Interbody Surgery

 Spondylolisthesis causes the forward motion (or slip) of one vertebral body over the one below it.
-This can be caused by a traumatic accident or from degenerative disc disease (DDD).
-DDD can also cause retrolisthesis, which is a vertebral body slipping backward.
+This can be caused by a traumatic accident or from DDD.
+Retrolisthesis can also cause DDD, which is a vertebral body slipping backward.

 Degenerative Disc Disease (DDD)

-Degenerative disc disease (DDD) is attributed to age and general wear and tear that presents in the disc area with herniated discs or osteophytes (bone spurs).
-These can cause collapse and pressure on the nerve roots and/or spinal cord.
-In the lumbar spine, this occurs most often due to load on the lower spine.
-This could be due to weight, gravity, or lifting as the lumbar spine carries 80% of body weight when standing.
+DDD can be attributed to age and general wear and tear that shows as herniated discs or osteophytes (bone spurs).
+These can collapse and press the nerve roots and/or spinal cord.
+In the lumbar spine, it often occurs due to weight, gravity, or lifting as this area carries 80% of body weight when standing.

 Depending on the issue, a posterior lumbar surgery may be an option when non-surgical techniques do not relieve symptoms.
-The primary goals are to decompress neural elements, restore height/lordosis, and stabilize/fuse the spine.
+The primary goals are to decompress nerves, restore height/lordosis, and stabilize/fuse the spine.